 - Employment law for public employers.
 Works with municipalities, road commissions, public schools and state courts in legal matters involving public employees.
 This includes defense of claims before governmental agencies.

-- Litigation.
-Handles high-stakes cases at the trial court and appellate levels.
+- Handles high-stakes cases at the trial court and appellate levels.
 In 2009, for example, Mike prevailed in a precedent-setting claim before the United States Court of Appeals for the Sixth Circuit which reversed a federal district court's denial of costs and attorneys' fees under the Norris-LaGuardia Anti-Injunction Act.

 - Alternative Dispute Resolution.
 Has represented employers in arbitrations and as an advocate and mediator.
 He’s a recognized arbitrator on the American Arbitration Association's Neutral Employment Panel and a recognized mediator on the American Arbitration Association's Roster of Mediators.